thingsboard/thingsboard.github.io/docs/trendz/anomaly/visualization.md

   - `{Model Name} SCORE INDEX`

 - Use **Anomaly Fields** when you need to **count anomalies** or avoid saving them to TB.
-- Use **Business Entity Fields** when anomalies are saved, and you want precise control or cumulative visualization.
+- Use **Business Entity Fields** when anomalies are saved, and you want precise control.

 ## Best Practices